asgarisepide/ADPLL/README.md

 # DCO_Control_Unit
-This is the core of our design which takes control of everything.
+This is the core of our design, which takes control of everything.
 To efficiently regulate the DCO, a matrix architecture is employed.
 This architecture receives LSB and MSB bits from LP for frequency tuning.